knative/community/GOVERNANCE.md

 ## Trademarks

-The [Knative Trademark Committee](./TRADEMARK-COMMITTEE.md) is responsible for managment, licensing, and conformance verification of the Knative trademark, including the definition of what "Knative" is and the definition and rules for usage of derived marks.
+The [Knative Trademark Committee](./TRADEMARK-COMMITTEE.md) is responsible for management, licensing, and conformance verification of the Knative trademark, including the definition of what "Knative" is and the definition and rules for usage of derived marks.